Publishing to Gain Exposure and Credibility

 To write for a print publication, check its website for guidelines for submissions, or contact the articles editor.
 Most publications prefer to receive a letter describing the article you propose writing, rather than a completed article.

-Once you have written an article – whether it’s online or for print media – be sure to publish it or provide a link to it on your social media accounts.
+Once you have written an article or recorded a podcast, be sure to publish it or provide a link to it on your social media accounts – otherwise most of the people in your network will never see or share your content.

 Also keep your eye out for articles written by others that might appeal to your client base.
 Sharing these articles with your network is an easy way to show that you are paying attention to developments in your field.
 Commenting on others’ posts is also a good way to showcase your expertise.